-By combining the LISTmap 'Cadastral parcels' layer with other layers such as topographical maps or aerial imagery users can gain a general understanding of their property boundaries in relation to features on the ground.
+By combining the LISTmap 'Cadastral parcels' layer with other layers such as topographical maps or aerial imagery users can gain a general understanding of the location of property boundaries in relation to features on the ground.

-As the information displayed in LISTmap is indicative only it should not and cannot be used as a basis of true boundary location and under no circumstance should it be used as a legal basis for boundary re-instatement, definition or for any other similar purpose.
+As the information displayed in LISTmap is indicative only it should not and cannot be used as a basis of true boundary location and under no circumstance should it be used as a legal basis for boundary re-establishment, definition or other similar purpose.

-Boundary definition is primarily a legal process and only a land surveyor listed in the Register of Surveyors is authorised to confirm the location of a title boundary in Tasmania.
+Boundary creation is primarily a legal process and only a land surveyor listed in the Register of Surveyors is authorised to survey the location of a title boundary in Tasmania.

-For more information on how differences may occur between the true location of boundaries and what is shown in LISTmap go to Property boundaries on LISTMap
+For more information on how differences may occur between the true location of boundaries and what is depicted in LISTmap go to Property boundaries on LISTMap